Yusadolat/noble-quran/README.md

 See Also
 ----
 The npm module stores quran db as a sqlite database and exposes it via an API.
 With webSQL, it is possible to do the same for a pure javascript application, without requiring a server side component.
-That's the idea behind [Quran browser](http://qzaidi.github.io/quran).
-There is also a javascript version which pulls data from a [google spreadsheet] (http://qzaidi.github.io/quran/javascript), and another one using [firebase](http://qzaidi.github.io/quran/javascript), which can be easily embedded on a website.

 Linting
 -------